TerriaJS/terriajs/Documentation/Customizing/README.md

 Location | Purpose
 ---------|---------
-`wwwroot/config.json` | Client-side configuration.
+`wwwroot/config.json` | [Config.json](/Documentation/Customizing/Config-JSON.md): Client-side configuration.
 Configures catalog (init) files to load, attribution, keys for Bing Maps and Google Analytics, the name of your application.
-`wwwroot/terria.json` | A sample catalog (init) file.
+`wwwroot/terria.json` | A sample [catalog (init) file](/Documentation/CatalogManagement/Initialization-File.md).
 You can add new datasets here.
-`devserverconfig.json` | Server-side configuration.
+`devserverconfig.json` | Server-side configuration for [Terria Server](https://github.com/TerriaJS/TerriaJS-Server).
 Configures which domains the server will proxy for, and special locations of init files.
-`index.js`| Some "configuration-like" aspects are controlled through JavaScript in this file, such as the choices of base map.
+`index.js`| The [index.js](https://github.com/TerriaJS/TerriaMap/blob/master/index.js) is an entry point for Terria Map.
+Some "configuration-like" aspects are controlled through JavaScript in this file, such as the choices of base map.
 We try to progressively move these into the above files.

 * [How to skin a Terria Map](How-to-skin-a-Terria-Map.md)
 * [TerriaJS URL parameters](TerriaJS-URL-parameters.md)